 It might seem efficient to get your child to sign up for a one-and-done volunteer effort, but keep in mind that scholarship judges are more interested in commitment over time.

-Volunteering over a period of time in high school is also likely to result in strong scholarship recommendations with specific details that bring your child’s best self to life on the page.
+Volunteering over a longer period of time in high school is will likely result in strong scholarship recommendations with specific details that bring your child’s best self to life on the page.

 Ways to Volunteer